3MFConsortium/spec_securecontent/3MF Secure Content.md

 The encryption model used is a 'two-level' Key Encryption Key - Content Encryption Key (KEK-CEK) wrapping scheme:

 - Each confidential resource is encrypted using an efficient symmetric Content Encryption Method, with a randomly generated symmetric Content Encryption Key (CEK).
 There may be several resources in a 3MF package that requires confidentiality, so different CEKs MUST be provided for each one of them.
-Consumers MUST support, at a minimum the AES256 GCM (Gaulois Counter Mode).
+Consumers MUST support, at a minimum, the AES256 GCM (Gaulois Counter Mode).

-- The CEK for each one of the confidential resources may be wrapped with one or several Key Encryption Keys (KEK), using Key Encryption Methods that ensure that only the intended consumers can decrypt and use the CEK.
-This means that the consumers must have an RSA2048 asymmetric private decryption key, and the corresponding public key must be made available to the producer to encrypt the CEK.
-Cunsumer MUST support, at a minimum, the asymmetric RSA2048 OAEP Key Encryption Method.
+- The CEK for each one of the confidential resources may be wrapped with one or several Key Encryption Keys (KEK), using wrapping methods that ensure that only the intended consumers can decrypt and use the CEK.
+This means that the consumers must have available the decryption key.

+- When the wrapping method is an RSA2048 asymmetric private decryption key, and the corresponding public key must be made available to the producer to encrypt the CEK.
+Consumer MUST support, at a minimum, the asymmetric RSA2048 OAEP Key Encryption Method, based on public and private keys scheme.

 -	There could be several consumers for the same 3MF file and at the same time some consumers might have more than a pair of public and private keys, e.g. for different job types.
 To provide simultaneous access to all authorized parties, the CEK for a confidential resource may be encrypted several times, one for each different potential consumer.

+- Alternative wrapping schemes might also be supported by a consumer, for example using a symmetric KEK which might be delived to the consumer(s) by any extenal mechanism to the 3MF file.

 The KEK-CEK wrapping scheme provides efficiency because the (probably large) data in a confidential resource is encrypted/decrypted only once using an efficient symmetric encryption algorithm and KEK approach provides flexibility in controlling who can access the confidential data, by allowing encrypting the CEK with different KEKs.

 The mechanism for storing the CEK in the 3MF is optional.
 It provides a mean to communicate the CEK for eack part.
-However, the CEKs might be transferred to the consumer by any other mean, externally to the 3MF file.
+However, the CEKs might be transferred to the consumer by any other means, externally to the 3MF file.

 ## 1.2 Parts Relationships